ddubas/CSCI4970-Capstone/README.md

 ## How do I use AlgoPro?

 AlgoPro requires a modern browser since it is a web-based application.
 Since you are reading this right now you most likley already have a compatible device to view this on!
-To begin using AlgoPro visit NEEDS LINK.

 ## Release Notes